oschweitzer/learning-resources/react_lesson.md

 To optimize functional component, meaning not re-rendering it when its props don't change, you can wrap it using the `React.memo` function.
 Of course, if your component will always change with its parent component, don't use this function because you will execute useless code.

-If you need to check all the properties of a component in the `shouldComponentUpdate` hook, meaning you know that your component will render the same result given the same props ans state, you can extends this component from `PureComponent` instead of `Component`. `PureComponent` will implement the shouldComponentUpdate for you and do a shallow prop and state comparison (be careful if you have complex data structure because it can lead to false positive).
+If you need to check all the properties of a component in the `shouldComponentUpdate` hook, meaning you know that your component will render the same result given the same props and state, you can extends this component from `PureComponent` instead of `Component`. `PureComponent` will implement the shouldComponentUpdate for you and do a shallow prop and state comparison (be careful if you have complex data structure because it can lead to false positive).

 ### DOM updates